So I’m actually thinking this way. And I don’t know whether to feel bad about it. That I don’t know is the upsetting part.

 But this isn’t what I wanted to talk about.

-The first, of course is the one everyone remembers.
+It’s the one from Network that everyone remembers.
 The third broadcast where the newscaster, Howard Beale, veteran of the biz all the way back into the 1950’s is faced with being fired and having nothing left in his life.
 Some corporation is turning his network’s news division into the 1970’s version of Fox News.
 Emptying it of substance.
 Going for network share before anything else.
 (Prepare your sphinchters folks.
 A lot of you won’t remember a day when there were only three national TV networks.)

 And during the beginning of a huge mental breakdown, Beale announces during his last night on the air that he’s going to shoot himself on national TV.
 The ratings, very cynically go throught the roof.
 The entertainment programming division is given control of the news division immediately and the whole business is allowed to continue.
 With a deteriorating Beale haranguing the viewing public with more truths than they’ve been allowed to see on TV ever.